khurram-wasim/beautiful-jekyll/aboutme.md

 subtitle: Full Stack Developer
 ---

+Looking to develop a web or mobile app for your business?

+Actively hiring for frontend or backend development?

-If you are looking to fulfil your web/mobile development needs be it front end or back I am your man.I have had extensive experience in development of 8 years with javascript frameworks; React JS, React Native, Angular JS, and Node JS.
+You've landed at the right place!
+I'm a Full stack Javascript developer with 8+ years of experience with javascript frameworks: React JS, React Native, Angular JS and Node JS.

-I am passionate about writing clean/maintainable code using design patterns.
-I am conscious about security related loop holes, I opt best practices to design secure/reliable apps.

-If your need is to have an awesome website, mobile app with and a seamless user experience, please reach out.
+I can help you create seamless applications with clean & scalable code using design pattens, keeping best coding standards in sight.
+I make it a priority to cater to all security-related loop hopes, and deliver a secure & reliable product.

+My passion is to enable businesses like you to sell better through amazing applications and websites.

+Interested in driving your revenue & profits?
+Drop me a line!

+I'd love to chat and discuss your project ideas!